jaspermutsaerts-paqt/adaptable-code/docs/10-mocks-vs-test-doubles.md

-Test doubles reflect are not mocks, they "actually" work, but usually in a simplified case.
+Test doubles are not mocks, they "actually" work, but usually in a simplified case.
-We usually (incorrectly) call them `Fake`, but it is also common to namespace or prefix it as `InMemory`, `Database` (as opposed to remote)
+We (in Team Falcon) usually (incorrectly) call them `Fake`, but it is also common to namespace or prefix it as `InMemory`, `Database` (as opposed to remote)

 ```php